Skip to main content

 • Lessons learned sections in all evaluation reports with standardised format

 A knowledge system that captures but cannot be searched has no value.
 At minimum, create a searchable shared drive with consistent naming and tagging.
-More mature organisations invest in knowledge management platforms (e.g., SharePoint, Notion, or purpose-built KM systems) with tag-based retrieval by sector, country, programme type, and theme.
+More mature organizations invest in knowledge management platforms (e.g., SharePoint, Notion, or purpose-built KM systems) with tag-based retrieval by sector, country, program type, and theme.

 Step 4: Connect knowledge to decision points

 Knowledge management only works if information is available when decisions are being made.
-Identify your organisation's key decision points (new programme design, mid-term review, proposal development) and create check-in processes that prompt staff to search the knowledge base before proceeding.
+Identify your organization's key decision points (new program design, mid-term review, proposal development) and create check-in processes that prompt staff to search the knowledge base before proceeding.

 Step 5: Create incentives for contribution